feb-sofia/timeseries-2022-2023/README.md

 Please open the homework registration link: https://classroom.github.com/a/FYFopzPe

-- You need a working (GitHub.com)[github.com] account as you will be asked to log in to GitHub.
+- You need a working [GitHub.com](https://github.com) account as you will be asked to log in to GitHub (you can use the one that you created for the econometrics homework).
+Make sure that you use an active email your GitHub account, because you'll receive notifications at this address.
 - When you open the registration link for the first time, please select your student id from the list.
 If you can't find your student id there, please contact me: boyko.amarov@gamil.com.
 - The homework is a group assignment.
 Each group has a limit of 5 members.
   The first member of your group should create a team when he or she visits the